C2SM/icon-vis/README.md

 ### Notebooks and Scripts

 Within this repository there are both Jupyter Notebooks and Python scripts for various examples of plots.
 The Python scripts can be used with your input data as parameters, or as guidance for creating your own script which is tailored to your data or visualization needs.
-The scripts and notebooks often use Python modules from the [modules](/icon_vis/icon_vis/modules) folder, as well as custom [formatoptions](/icon_vis/icon_vis/formatoptions) which can then be used very easily while plotting with psyplot.
+The scripts and notebooks often use Python modules from the [iconarray's modules](https://github.com/C2SM/iconarray/tree/main/iconarray) folder, as well as custom [formatoptions](https://github.com/C2SM/iconarray/tree/main/iconarray/plot/formatoptions) which can then be used very easily while plotting with psyplot.

 ### Example Data